athenaleong/digital-garden/content/write/Testing.md

+flexible assessment

+other factors to look into:
+- pyschology of testing - how does presence of test affects motivation
+- time pressure in examination
+- student's perception of testing
+- how does standardized testing affect instruction focus

+interesting visualizations:
+- map of frequency of test
+- index of importance of test on future outcome

+---

 Student tend to 'cram' for exams.
 This is great for short-term memory retrieval, but bad for long term knowledge retention.
 Related [Spaced Practice](notes/Spaced%20Practice.md)

 Traditional school structure not ideal for long term memory retention